bhagath555/Beziers_cpp/README.md

 ## Upcoming task:
 * Adding Matrix operations.
-* Genereting ReadTheDocs format webpage (using Doxygen + Sphinx) from the docstrings of the code.
+* Genereting ReadTheDocs format webpage (using Doxygen + Sphinx) from docstrings.
 * Writing unittest to test the code.

-## Complited tasks:
+## Completed tasks:
 * Design basic structure of the project and make simple version with bezier formulation.
 * Add bezier class and required class functionalities with proper docstrings.
 * Creating python binding of bezier class.